Floral diagram: Orientation

 Diagrams are usually depicted with the subtending bract below and the axis above the flower itself, both in the median line.
 The axis corresponds to the position of the main stem relative to a lateral flower.
 When a terminal flower is depicted, the axis is not present and therefore cannot be shown.
 Bracteoles, if they are present, are usually drawn on the sides of the diagram.

 Symbols used in diagrams

 Not only the information contained within diagrams, but also their appearance commonly varies between authors.
-Just some publications incorporate an overview of used symbols.
+Some publications include an overview of symbols used.

 Bracts and bracteoles, axes

 Bracts and bracteoles are commonly shown as arcs.
 In Floral Diagrams by Ronse De Craene they consistently have a black fill and a little triangle on the outer side to distinguish them from the perianth.
 In Eichler’s Blüthendiagramme their representation alters between diagrams.

 The axis relative to the flower is shown as black circle in Floral Diagrams.
 When inflorescence is depicted, the position of its main stem is illustrated by a crossed circle.
 Eichler’s depiction of axes alternates between diagrams.